 The proposed rules supply a mechanism for the licensing and regulation of individuals in this state, as mandated by statute.
-Applicants and licensees will continue to have a cost related burden associated with licensing, renewal, or relicensure.
-The cost of licensure for a licensed Architect is \$100.00.
-The cost of renewal for a licensed Architect is \$70.00.
-The cost of relicensure for a licensed Architect is \$120.00.
+Applicants and licensees will continue to have a cost related burden associated with licensing, renewal, or relicensure as well as costs related to ABGC or ABMGG certification.
+The cost of licensure for a Temporary - Licensed Genetic Counselor is \$280.00.
+The cost of renewal for a Temporary - Licensed Genetic Counselor is \$50.00.
+The cost of licensure for a Genetic Counselor is \$392.00.
+The cost of relicensure for Temporary - Licensed Genetic Counselor is \$300.00.
+The cost of relicensure for a Genetic Counselor is \$412.00.